-There have been differing interpretations of study leave guidance and its application for trainees working in practice.
+There have been differing interpretations of study leave guidance and its application for RDs working in practice.
 This has partly arisen because the standard junior doctor contract includes 12 hours of education time but does not specify how this links with study leave.
 The principles below are intended to clarify the situation.

-These principles should also be applied to hospital and other posts with the difference that trainees in hospital posts have 4 hours educational time within their contract, 2 hours of which is private study.
+These principles should also be applied to hospital and other posts with the difference that RDs in hospital posts should have 4 hours educational time within their contract, 2 hours of which is private study.

 - Attendance at the local structured teaching programme is part of contractual arrangements and therefore mandatory.
-Failure to attend without notifying the programme director and without good reason is therefore a disciplinary matter. - The local GP structured teaching programme is part of study leave and therefore time is deducted from each trainee's allowance. - Trainers are expected to timetable the structured teaching programme as part of the 12 hours education time within the 2016 Junior Doctor Contract, so trainees do not miss clinical time to attend. - Other study leave granted is for the time a course takes place.
-Trainees are therefore released from whatever activity was programmed for that time, whether it is clinical or educational. - Trainees should therefore not normally be expected to swap timetabled sessions to allow release for approved study leave within the 30 days annual allowance. - Once the 30 days annual allowance has been taken, further study leave is at the discretion of the trainer and so trainees may be asked to do the course in their own time or to forgo personal study time. - Trainees in GP posts are expected to do 12 hours of education and 28 clinical hours per working week throughout their attachment WTE.
-It is acceptable for this to be varied by mutual agreement between the trainer and trainee on condition that - Study leave processes are followed and the above principles applied - o The overall balance of educational and clinical time remains 12 hours: 28 hours - The activities that normally take place within the contracted educational sessions include formal tutorials and assessments, recording learning on the e-portfolio, personal study, practice or other education meetings, peer group learning and educationally useful projects such as quality improvement, leadership, and prescribing activity.
+Failure to attend without notifying the programme director and without good reason is therefore a disciplinary matter. - The local GP structured teaching programme is part of study leave and therefore time is deducted from each RD's allowance (15 days annually for full time RDs).
+For RDs in extension (Outcome 3), attendance at extension support sessions is deducted from the 30 days. - Supervisors are expected to timetable the structured teaching programme as part of the 12 hours education time within the 2016 Junior Doctor Contract, so RDs do not miss clinical time to attend. - Other study leave granted is for the time a course takes place.
+RDs are therefore released from whatever activity was programmed for that time, whether it is clinical or educational. - RDs should therefore not normally be expected to swap timetabled sessions to allow release for approved study leave within the 30 days annual allowance. - Once the 30 days annual allowance has been taken, further study leave is at the discretion of the trainer and so RDs may be asked to do the course in their own time or to forgo personal study time. - RDs in GP posts are expected to do 12 hours of education and 28 clinical hours per working week throughout their attachment WTE.
+It is acceptable for this to be varied by mutual agreement between the trainer and RD on condition that - o Study leave processes are followed and the above principles applied - o The overall balance of educational and clinical time remains 12 hours: 28 hours - The activities that normally take place within the contracted educational sessions include formal tutorials and assessments, recording learning on the e-portfolio, personal study, practice or other education meetings, peer group learning and educationally useful projects such as quality improvement, leadership, and prescribing activity.
 In some circumstances there may be some clinical activity with significant educational input e.g. observed surgeries with feedback from the trainer